 The Liver Birds were designed by German sculptor Carl Bernard Bartels

-The clock faces are 25 feet (7.6 metres) in diameter, bigger than Big Ben in London.
+The clock faces are 25 feet or 7.6 metres in diameter, bigger than those on Big Ben in London.

 I have photographed the Liver Building many times from a number of different angles.
 From the distance, the clock towers are often seen above the skyline, silhouetted against the sky.

 The Liver Building is one of the three magnificent buildings known as the ‘Three Graces’.
 Many people don’t know that the three buildings were built on three former docks, part of St Georges Dock, which was filled in to allow the waterfront to be extended out into the river.
 The ground plan of the building is the same shape as the dock.

 In past times, the the Liver Building and its neighbours were blackened by smoke and pollution.
 In the late 1960s and early 70s they were cleaned.
 The Liver Building has a darker tone, which some people say makes it look rather drab.
 I disagree, its distinctive colour is part of its identity and makes it unique.